 Note:You can also define conditional branching logic with business rules.
-See Oracle Fusion Middleware User's Guide for Oracle Business Rules and the WebLogic Fusion Order Demo application for details.
+See Oracle Fusion Middleware User's Guide for Oracle Business Rules and Oracle Fusion Middleware Tutorial for Running and Building an Application with Oracle SOA Suite for details.

 Assume you designed a flow activity in the BPEL process service component that gathered loan offers from two companies at the same time, but did not compare either of the offers.
 Each offer was stored in its own global variable.
 To compare the two bids and make decisions based on that comparison, you can use a switch activity.